Great Depression in Australia: Economic impact

-During the Great Depression, different parts of Australian society experienced different hardships, challenges and opportunities.
+Unemployment

+Because of the severe economic contraction, the reduction of purchasing goods, employers couldn't afford to keep excessive workers.
+A five-year unemployment average for 1930–34 was 23.4%, with a peak of about 30% in 1932.
+This was one of the most severe unemployment rates in the industrialised world, exceeded only by Germany.

 There was increased movement of many people to and from country areas in search of work.
 City and urban people planted gardens to produce fruit and vegetables.
 In some urban areas co-operatives were formed based on barter systems to share what was available.

-Single unemployed men had to make do in illegal camps or makeshift hostels in disused buildings, such as the old Redfern Fish Market.
+Single unemployed men had to make do in informal camps or makeshift hostels in disused buildings, such as the old Redfern Fish Market.

-Shacks were built on the outskirts of large cities to house some who lost their homes, for example near the beach at Garie in the Royal National Park south of Sydney.
-There has been anecdotal evidence of families resorting to living in caves with authorities turning a blind eye as there were no other accommodation available.